seeu-inspace/soliditytoken/README.md

 This project aims to create a token called "SolidityToken $STK".
 The tokens are then distributed to users who request them from the faucet.
 Built with [Hardhat](https://hardhat.org/), <a href="https://docs.ethers.org/" target="_blank" rel="noreferrer noopener">Ethers</a>.

+## Project Layout

+There are three main folders:

+1. `contracts/contract` - contains the solidity contracts
+2. `contracts/test` - contains test for the solidity contract of the ERC20 token
+3. `stkfaucet-ui/` - contains the ui

 ## Gas optimizations

 The following gas optimizations were implemented in the contracts.